davidlahoz/Azure-PowerShell/Readme.md

 # Azure PowerShell README

 This repository contains various PowerShell scripts for automating tasks, mainly to manage M365/Azure environments but also for other local tasks.
-Each script may have specific requirements and usage instructions outlined below.
+Each script may have specific requirements and usage instructions.

 ## Requirements